murticalen/FrontendAcademy2022/homeworks/project.md

 Returns detailed information about the single event.
 Adds an extra layer of details on the previously explained event entity.
 Extra information includes for example venue, referee, or attendance date if available.

-The route takes 1 required URL parameter - all of them are required:
+The route takes 1 required URL parameter - event id for which you want to fetch event details.

 - categoryID -> events (e.g. `football`, `basketball`)
 - date -> events for the provided date are returned (note that there is no offset parameter because the route will return all events for provided date, for any time zone so from the current time zone some events can be yesterday and some tomorrow).
 Date formatting is the same as described above (`YYYY-MM-DD` format)
+### Event Statistics

+`/event/{eventID}/statistics`

+Returns statistics for the event, grouped by period.
+Period value: `ALL` represents total statistics, other periods are halfs (football, rugby), quarters (basketball, american football, ...) or something else (e.g. thirds in ice-hockey).

+Note: This task is not required, but it's a cheap way to add a cool feature. :) Why?

+The route takes 1 required URL parameter - event id for which you want to fetch event statistics.

 ### Team Image